almounah/orsted-doc/src/content/docs/intro/1-introduction.md

 Some missing features might come later.
 Mainly

 - orsted is now designed to be used by a single operator.
-Mutliple operator can still be used but is not user friendly yet (you will get notifed of other operator work)
+Mutliple operator can still happen but is not user friendly yet (you will get notifed of other operator work)
 - smb support for windows
 - Syscall Unhooking via `superdeye` package
 - DNS listener